Michael A. Simon

 Michael A. Simon (born December 17, 1960) is an American television and film director, writer, and producer best known for his work on VH1 Storytellers, New Visions, and Ridiculousness.

 Career

-Michael A. Simon was born to an American Jewish family.
+Michael A. Simon was born in Queens NYC.
 He ran the campus radio station (WRGW; a classic college punk/alternative station) as a college student at George Washington University, which was his introduction into the entertainment field.
 Upon graduating Simon headed to TV News, and landed a job with ABC News in their DC bureau.
 Simon worked at ABC News during that election year of and also worked for ABC Sports including Monday Night Football.